dojo/docs/loader/amd.rst

 It is highly recommended that relative module IDs be used by all packages to refer to their own modules, since otherwise it is impossible to load two different packages with the same name (or two different versions of the same package).
-This is explored further in :ref:`Relocating Module Namespaces`.
+This is explored further in `Relocating Module Namespaces`_.

 Context-sensitive require
 -------------------------